Skate-16/Easy-Stay/README.md

 Easy Stay is a robust real estate booking platform built using Node.js, Express, MongoDB, and EJS.
 It enables users to discover, list, and review accommodations with secure authentication and intuitive error handling.

 Features

 1. User Authentication & Authorization
+   - Google OAuth Login: Users can sign up or log in using their Google account for quick and secure authentication.
    - Signup & Login: Users can register with email and password; passwords are hashed for security.
    - Session Management: Persistent sessions using express-session and secure cookies.
    - Access Control: Middleware ensures only authenticated users can add stays/reviews; owners can edit or delete their listings.